tidyparse/tidyparse/README.md

     └── ) [5]
 ```

 Tidyparse also accepts holes in the test case.
-Holes can be `_`, or a nonterminal enclosed in angle brackets, such as:
+Holes may either be `_`, or a nonterminal enclosed in angle brackets such as `<BO>`:

 ```
 if _ _ _ _ _ _ <BO> _ _ _ _ _